-Young women in particular should know not to start up conversations with strangers.
-You would not do this normally in a large city in the U.S.; don't do it in Paris.
-Don't accept drinks from strangers, either (remember that drugs can be placed in your drink!) or leave a club or café with someone you don't know.
-You should avoid traveling in large groups of Americans, but it is always a good idea to travel with a "buddy" when going out in the evening.
+In all circumstances, students should be alert and somewhat cautious when meeting strangers.
+Don't accept drinks from strangers, (remember that drugs can be placed in your drink!) or leave a club or café with someone you don't know.
+While you should avoid traveling in large groups of Americans in order to not be overly conspicuous or obtrusive, it is always a good idea to travel with a "buddy" when going out in the evening.
 Make sure your buddy gets home safely!